gportay/dosh/README.md

 ### SHELL PROFILE EXAMPLES

-Here are some examples of code to copy/paste in the `.profile`.
+Here are some examples of code to copy/paste in the `~/.profile`.

 They significantly improve the *dosh* experience.